LEGO minifig menorah

 So this year we got busy.

-I found a brick of oven-bake polymer clay in the clay box.
-(Yes, we have a clay box.)
-It promised to be light-weight and strong, and we would not have to sit around and watch organic clay dry.
+I found a brick of oven-bake polymer clay in the Box o’ Clay.
+It promised to be light-weight and strong and quick, and we wouldn’t have to sit around and watch organic clay air-dry.

 Molding the dreidels was just trial and error.
 We started with a basic rectangular prism and then added a blob for the tip and a thinner blob for the handle.
 I’d noticed that on wooden dreidels the more rounded a tip, the more stable the spin.
 Pointy dreidels tend to wobble right away.